paneq/activemodel-warnings/README.md

 2. User clicks `save` button
 3. Optional validation does not pass
 4. Form is rendered and displays warnings
-5. User fixes/fills some values or click the checkbox "skip warnings"
+5. User fixes/fills some values or clicks the checkbox "skip warnings"
 6. Validations passes and object is saved
 7. Win!